Occupational Therapist Visa Sponsorship Jobs in New Jersey

 Which companies sponsor visas for occupational therapists in New Jersey?

 The largest sponsors for occupational therapist roles in New Jersey include RWJBarnabas Health, Hackensack Meridian Health, Atlantic Health System, Kessler Institute for Rehabilitation, and CareOne.
-Staffing agencies that place therapists in New Jersey facilities, such as Supplemental Health Care and AMN Healthcare, have also historically filed H-1B petitions on behalf of OTs working in the state.
+Staffing agencies that place therapists in New Jersey facilities, such as Supplemental Health Care and AMN Healthcare, have also historically filed H-1B visa petitions on behalf of OTs working in the state.

 Which visa types are most common for occupational therapist roles in New Jersey?